Generating Demand for a New Financial Product

 Liquid Stock helps employees at pre-IPO companies unlock value tied up in their options and shares, without losing ownership of their shares.

-But the secondary market is complex and many shareholders are either unfamiliar with it or, worse, associate it with risk and/or disadvantageous terms.
-Could we create a digital marketing campaign that would educate users and build trust?
-Could digital channels work to convert leads?
+The secondary market is complex and many shareholders are either unfamiliar with it or, worse, associate it with risk and/or disadvantageous terms.
+They came to us for consumer behavior consulting.
+We needed to create a digital marketing campaign that would educate users and build trust.
+Our methodical approach to consumer behavior consulting let us prove whether digital channels could work to convert leads.

 Stage One: Channel Testing and Lead Generation

 We created campaigns on social media and search channels.

 The campaigns drove prospects back to the recently refreshed website which educated prospects on the new service and used comparison graphs so people could see for themselves the benefits and ask the hard questions.
 The campaign worked, receiving a high volume of leads.

 But, volume isn’t always the goal.
 We needed to focus on quality, not quantity.

 Stage Two: Improving Lead Quality with Channel Optimization